flag-UK

 Food is both healthy and tasty – lots of veggies and salads as well as fresh fish and meat cooked on the BBQ at the front of the ship – with the option to register dietary requirements ahead of the holiday to please those picky eaters.
 I have a feeling I’ll miss the siren call of the dinner bell when I return home and am faced with my own stove.

 As for accommodation, Salamander Voyages’ gulets sleep 12 guests – although that might be a bit of a squeeze in the six cabins.
-Entirely wooden, the rooms – some double, some twin – are really quite charming and the beds comfortable.
+Entirely wooden, the rooms – some double, some twin – are really quite charming, and the beds are comfortable.

 Factoring in safety and activities available, a holiday with Salamander Voyages would best suit children aged six and up – particularly those who crave adventure or are enthused by watersports.
 Parents may well appreciate the fuss-free, educational element, too as you explore the world from a different angle and visit multiple Mediterranean destinations – including lesser-known corners accessible only by boat – without ever unpacking more than once.